khulaifi95/ACS/Project/Report/Report.md

 $$
 \nabla_\theta J(\theta) = \mathbb E_{\pi_\theta}[\nabla_\theta\log\pi_\theta(s,a)Q^{\pi_\theta}(s,a)]
 $$
 Here $Q^{\pi_\theta}(s,a)$ is a long-term value for the policy.
 Policy gradient in the form of an expectation makes it convenient to use stochastic gradient ascent optimisation.
-It improves the convergence of
+It improves the convergence of the policy optimisation process.
+Naive policy gradient is an on-policy algorithm, which updates according to current policy.
+The algorithm promises a stochastic policy for the agent at the start.
+However, the policy often becomes less random eventually all along the training process.
+It is encouraged by updating the policy with to existing rewards, which raises the problem of trapping in the local optima.